 - Set up other types of cyberattacks (such as APTs or DDoS).

 Some forms of malware are more dangerous than others.
-For example, adware (malware that displays ad banners while you use other programs) hurts the user experience and slows down performance, but is relatively harmless as long as you don't click on ads.
+For example, adware (malware that displays ad banners while you use other programs) hurts the user experience and slows down performance but is relatively harmless as long as you don't click on the ads.
 Other types of malware (such as ransomware and rootkits) are extremely dangerous and often result in permanent data loss.